 In Reamde by Neal Stephenson, the Chinese hacker group have spent some time devising a plan for escaping a zombie invasion, on the grounds that this is far more likely than a police raid.
 This turns out to be unexpectedly useful when the plot starts happening to them.

 Matson subverts the trope during the final inspection as students are expected to be prepared for any reasonable survival circumstances.
 Any student without cold weather gear and risking Exposed to the Elements fails automatically, despite Matson knowing they wouldn't need it for this test.
-Conversely, a few students prepare for vacuum or toxic environments and Matson fails them for bringing pressurized space suits: environments lethal to humans aren't a reasonable test parameter, at least without explicit warning of conditions.
+Conversely, a few students prepare for vacuum or toxic environments and Matson fails them for bringing pressurized space suits: environments immediately lethal to humans aren't a reasonable test parameter, unless the students are given explicit advance warning of conditions.

 The Host gives us Melanie's relatives, but especially Jeb - he completely overhauls a cave system to make it inhabitable, solely because he thought he'd need an Elaborate Underground Base someday.

-Imp Sec in Vorkosigan Saga embodies this trope, notably in the headquarters whose security is obsessively detailed and redundant including compartmentalization and internal life support that reminds Miles of a spaceship plus refusing to allow building across the street to ensure a clear field of fire.
+Vorkosigan Saga: Imp Sec headquarters' security is obsessively detailed and redundant including compartmentalization and internal life support that reminds Miles of a spaceship plus refusing to allow building across the street to ensure a clear field of fire.